Open road tolling: Transponders

-Transponders are a receiver-transmitter that will generate a reply signal upon proper electronic interrogation.
+A transponder is a receiver-transmitter that will generate a reply signal upon proper electronic interrogation.
 Transponders are an adaptation of military identification friend or foe technology.
 Most current systems rely on radio-frequency identification, where an antenna at the toll gate communicates with a transponder on the vehicle via dedicated short-range communications (DSRC).
 Some early systems used barcodes affixed to each vehicle, to be read optically at the toll booth.
 Optical systems proved to have poor reading reliability, especially when faced with inclement weather and dirty vehicles.

-Automatic number plate recognition
+Video tolling

-Automatic number plate recognition (ANPR) or an automatic license plate reader (ALPR) is a system that uses optical character recognition on images to read the license plates on vehicles.
+Video tolling uses manual data entry or automatic number plate recognition (ANPR), a.k.a. automatic license plate reader (ALPR), a system that uses optical character recognition on images to read the license plates on vehicles.
 While the technology is most commonly used by law enforcement for cataloging vehicle movements and traffic enforcement, ANPR has also been used as a method of electronic toll collection.
 ANPR can be used in conjunction with transponder systems.
-If a transponder is not detected on a vehicle, a system of cameras located at each junction logs the vehicle's unique identity and an invoice is mailed.
+If a transponder is not detected on a vehicle, a system of cameras located at each junction logs the vehicle's unique identity, and an invoice is mailed.
 The use of ANPR reduces fraud related to cash transactions or non-payment, makes charging effective, and reduces the amount of required manpower to enforce the toll road, but requires expensive computer software.

 However, ANPR usage raises questions over privacy and data protection.
 ANPR allows police to automatically compile vast databases of innocent road users' movements, thus invading their privacy.
 Another concern is that the collected data can be abused by employees or stolen by computer hackers.
 This has led the police of Scotland to delete their collection of ANPR records in 2016.
 As ANPR is a new technology, its use is often not tightly regulated; it is unclear whether ANPR in Scotland complied with the UK data retention laws.